 The person has acted on the urges or is greatly distressed or impaired by the urges and fantasies.
 The experience of distress about these urges or behaviors is not a requirement for the diagnosis.

 The person is ≥ 16 years and ≥ 5 years older than the child who is the target of the fantasies or behaviors (but excluding an older adolescent who is in an ongoing relationship with a 12- or 13-year-old).

 Identifying a patient as a potential pedophile sometimes poses an ethical crisis for health care practitioners.
 However, health care practitioners have a responsibility to protect the community of children.
 Practitioners should know the reporting requirements in their state.
-If practitioners have reasonable suspicion of child sexual or physical abuse Overview of Child Maltreatment Child maltreatment is behavior toward a child that is outside the norms of conduct and entails substantial risk of causing physical or emotional harm.
-Four types of maltreatment are generally... read more , the law requires that it be reported to authorities.
+If practitioners have reasonable suspicion of child sexual or physical abuse Overview of Child Maltreatment Child maltreatment includes all types of abuse and neglect of a child under the age of 18 by a parent, caregiver, or another person in a custodial role (eg, clergy, coach, teacher) that results... read more , the law requires that it be reported to authorities.
 Reporting requirements vary by state (see Child Welfare Information Gateway).

 Long-term individual or group psychotherapy is usually necessary and may be especially helpful when it is part of multimodal treatment that includes social skills training, treatment of comorbid physical and mental disorders, and drug treatment.

 Treatment of pedophilia is less effective when court ordered, although many adjudicated sex offenders have benefited from treatments, such as group psychotherapy plus antiandrogens.